AndreyLunevich/DLImageLoader-iOS/README.md

 [[DLImageLoader sharedInstance] loadImageFromUrl:@"image_url_here"
                                        completed:^(NSError *error, UIImage *image) {
                                             if (error == nil) {
-                                                // if we have no an errors } else {
+                                                // if we have no any errors } else {
                                                 // if we got an error when load an image }